Porcelain Fixed Bridges

 If you think a porcelain bridge is an avenue you want to explore, be certain you raise this with your AACD member dentist.
 He or she will explain the benefits of using porcelain and the few pitfalls you may run across.
-Make sure you express your concerns and if the main reason you’re seeking porcelain is cosmetic, don’t be ashamed to admit it; you will quickly discover that porcelain is excellent for esthetic reasons, but also has some highly desirable functional benefits as well.
+Make sure you express your concerns and if the main reason you’re seeking porcelain is cosmetic, don’t be ashamed to admit it.
+You will quickly discover that porcelain is excellent for aesthetic reasons, but also has some highly desirable functional benefits as well.

 A porcelain fixed bridge replaces missing teeth by using the surrounding teeth as a foundation.
 This creates a literal “bridge” between the remaining teeth and the missing teeth.

 Dental porcelain is a great product because it can be shaped to replicate original teeth and fit comfortably within the established bite pattern.
 Porcelain is also very durable, will withstand most natural tooth functions, and can vividly mimic tooth enamel with its glass-like whiteness and translucence (which allows light to penetrate and scatter as it does with natural organic teeth).

 Maintaining a porcelain bridge is actually quite simple.
 Treat your bridge in the same manner as you would original teeth, with routine brushing with non-abrasive fluoride toothpaste and regular flossing.